JunhaoW3/tp/docs/UserGuide.md

 - need to keep track of a huge amount of client information.
 - have client of different priorities.
 - can type fast and prefer typing commands to interacting with UI.
-- are equipped with basic CLI knowledge
+- are equipped with basic CLI knowledge.

 <br>